vinhbt241/tiny-url/README.md

 - **Threat:** Without proper rate limiting and authentication, attackers could flood the system with requests.
 - **Mitigation:**
   - Implement user authentication to identify and block malicious users.
-  - Enforce rate limiting based on IP addresses and user accounts.
+  - Enforce rate limiting based on IP addresses (implemented) and user accounts.

 ### Data Integrity and Privacy
 - **Threat:** If URLs contain sensitive information (e.g., tokens or PII), exposure through shortened links can lead to data breaches.